ChanikaJan/data-science-projects-python/README.md

 ---
 ## ✨ About Me
-Hi, I'm Pink!
+Hi, I'm CJ!
 A Civil and GIS Engineer transitioning into data science and analytics.
-I have hands-on experience with geospatial data, Python programming, and remote sensing applications.
+I have hands-on experience with geospatial data, Python programming and remote sensing applications.

 ---
 ## 🧠 Contents

 - **Case Studies**: Practical exercises and analyses.
 - **Projects**: Hands-on projects applying data science techniques.
-- **Tools Used**: Python, Pandas, NumPy, Matplotlib, Scikit-learn, SQL, and more.
+- **Tools Used**: Python, Pandas, NumPy, Matplotlib, Scikit-learn, SQL and more.

 ---
 ## 📘 Case Study